Kira-1937/NLP_LLM/README.md

 "# NLP_LLM"
-It is my learning of NLP and LLM.
+It is my learning of NLP , NN ,Transformers and  LLM.
-All these a my learning